LyricJohn/AudioVisualiser/README.md

-# AudioVisualiser
-A basic audio visualiser I built accompanied by songs I've made in GarageBand over the last year.
+Hello, there!
+This is my first project, which is solely a visual one.

+This project contains songs made in GarageBand by yours truly.

+[DIRECTION]: Double-click the top half of the screen to skip to the next song.